Coming Back, and Everything’s Different

 (more…)

-2 Comments on Fabric Modding: A Taste of Models, Names, and Item Groups
+4 Comments on [Legacy 1.21.6] Fabric Modding: A Taste of Models, Names, and Item Groups

 This post was written for Minecraft Java 1.21.6 and Fabric Loader 0.16.14.